dsteyn44/kingsofasgard-ms1/README.md

 ## Technologies Used

-- HTML 5
+- HTML 5 - this is standard
 - CSS 3
 - BOOTSTRAP 4.1.3 [Gitpod] (www.gitpod.com)
-- JAVASCRIPT
+- JAVASCRIPT - This was used for the modals.
-- GOOGLE FONTS
+- GOOGLE FONTS - I added this the font that i used through out
 - FONT AWESOME - I used this for all my icons eg: social links etc. [Font Awesome] (www.gitpod.com)
 - AFFINITY DESIGNER
-- AFFINITY PHOTO This helped me so some
+- AFFINITY PHOTO - This a helped me so some mock-ips and for the background images on the fail page.
 - GITHUB - This is the storage program for the project [Github] (www.github.com)
 - GITPOD - This was use to produce the project [Gitpod] (www.gitpod.com)
 - MOUNTAIN GOAT - This was used to understand user stories. [mountain goat] (www.mountaingoat.com)
-- PAGES - Apple generic
+- PAGES - Apple generic word processing
-- W3 SCHOOLS - I Found this very useful for clarification of clearfix amongst
+- W3 SCHOOLS - I Found this very useful for clarification of clearfix  and inline block
-- STACK OVERFLOW - found many
+- STACK OVERFLOW - Used this for informaiotn concerning bootstrap over-rides, especially the

 ## Testing

-In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
-Essentially, in this part you will want to go over all of your user stories from the UX section and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.

-Whenever it is feasible, prefer to automate your tests, and if you've done so, provide a brief explanation of your approach, link to the test file(s) and explain how to run them.

-For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
-A particularly useful form for describing your testing process is via scenarios, such as:

-1. Contact form:
-    1. Go to the "Contact Us" page
-    2. Try to submit the empty form and verify that an error message about the required fields appears
-    3. Try to submit the form with an invalid email address and verify that a relevant error message appears
-    4. Try to submit the form with all inputs valid and verify that a success message appears.

-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.
+To be added ...

 ## Deployment
-To deploy the project

 ### This project is hosted in GitHub Pages